john-science/python_for_scientists/classes/10_numpy/lecture_10.md

 # NumPy

-NumPy is a really popular mathematics library for Python.
-Why do you care?
-Because many of the other libraries scientists and engineers care about are based on NumPy.
-In fact, several of the libraries we will cover in this class require NumPy to run: SciPy, matplotlib, pandas, and netCDF4.
+NumPy is the most popular mathematics library for Python.
+In fact, NumPy is so popular that is has spurred the development of hundreds of other scientific libraries in Python.
+Several of the libraries we will cover in this class require at least a basic understanding of NumPy: SciPy, matplotlib, pandas, and netCDF4.
+Without NumPy, Python wouldn't be nearly so popular, or useful, to scientists and engineers.

 #### Installation